CyberHarassment/HateShield/README.md

-# LAHVD: Exploring Large Language Pre-trained Models for Hate Video Detection
+# [In Construction] LAHVD: Exploring Large Language Pre-trained Models for Hate Video Detection
 The complete code will be released after the paper is accepted.

 <!--## 1.
 Introduction